University of Bath: History

-The University of Bath can trace its roots to the Merchant Venturers' Technical College (whose alumni include the physicists Paul Dirac and Peter Higgs), an institution founded as a school in 1595 and a technical school established in Bristol in 1856 which became part of the Society of Merchant Venturers in 1885.
+The University of Bath traces its roots to the Bristol Trade School, a technical school established in Bristol in 1856, which became the Merchant Venturers' Technical College in 1885.
 Meanwhile, in the neighbouring city of Bath, a pharmaceutical school, the Bath School of Pharmacy, was founded in 1907.
-This became part of the Technical College in 1929.
+This became part of the technical college in 1929.

-The college came under the control of the Bristol Education Authority in 1949; it was renamed then the Bristol College of Technology, and in 1960 the Bristol College of Science and Technology, when it became one of ten technical colleges under the umbrella of the Ministry of Education.
-The college was mainly housed in the former Muller's Orphanage at Ashley Down in Bristol, which still houses part of the City of Bristol College whilst the remainder has been converted into residential housing.
+Until 1949, the technical college provided the faculty of engineering for the University of Bristol.
+In 1949 the Merchant Venturers' moved away from technical education and the link between the college and Bristol University was removed.
+The technical college was transferred to the Bristol Education Authority and split into the Bristol College of Commerce and the Bristol College of Technology.
+In 1960 the college of technology was split again, forming Bristol Technical College (part of which would later become the University of the West of England) and the Bristol College of Science and Technology, one of ten technical colleges under the umbrella of the Ministry of Education.

 University status

-In 1963, the Robbins Committee report paved the way for the college (along with a number of other institutions) to assume university status as Bath University of Technology.
+In 1963, the Robbins Committee report paved the way for the college of science and technology (along with a number of other institutions) to assume university status as Bath University of Technology.

 Although the grounds of Kings Weston House, in Bristol, were briefly considered — which then, and until 1969, accommodated the college's School of Architecture and Building Engineering — the City of Bristol was unable to offer the expanding college an appropriately sized single site.
 Following discussions between the College Principal and the Director of Education in Bath, an agreement was reached to provide the college with a new home in Claverton Down, Bath, on a greenfield site, purchased through a compulsory purchase order from the Candy family of Norwood Farm, overlooking the city.

 Construction of the purpose-built campus began in 1964, with the first building, now known as 4 South, completed in 1965, to the deign of RMJM and Partners architectural practice.
 The royal charter was granted on 25 October 1966.
 In November 1966, the first degree ceremony took place at the Assembly Rooms in Bath.
 Over the subsequent decade, new buildings were added as the campus took shape.

 In the mid-19th century, there were plans to build a college on the site.

 The university logo features the so-called Gorgon's head which is taken, via the university's coat of arms, from a Roman sculpture found within the city.
 The university pays a peppercorn a year to the city for rent of a 140 acre parcel of land.

 Until 30 October 2012, it was also a member of the 1994 Group.

 A report by the Higher Education Funding Council for England into governance at the university was published on 20 November 2017.